The Laplacian Keyboard: Beyond the Linear Span: Introduction

 The second category learns a basis of behaviors \citep[or options;][]{sutton1999between} rather than features.
 Given a new task, these methods use generalized policy improvement \citep[GPI;][]{barreto2017successor} by evaluating each option in the basis and combining them using linear weights, guaranteeing performance at least as good as that of the best individual option, and often better.
 The Option Keyboard framework~\citep{barreto2019option} extends this idea by learning state-dependent weights, enabling the agent to dynamically \textit{stitch} together options across states.
 This allows the agent to solve a broader class of tasks than is possible with a single fixed combination of the behavior basis.
 However, a central limitation is that the choice of the option basis is not well defined and typically relies on manual specification of either the options or their associated reward functions. \looseness = -1

-In this work, we bridge representation- and behavior-based approaches through the Laplacian Keyboard (LK), a framework that exploits their coupling for option discovery.
-We show that graph Laplacian eigenvectors serve dual roles: as a basis for reward approximation and as a principled, task-agnostic source of behaviors \cite{machado2023temporal}.
-LK combines these eigenvectors, learned from an offline, reward-free dataset, with Universal Successor Feature Approximators \citep[USFA;][]{borsauniversal} to guarantee zero-shot optimal policies for tasks whose rewards lie within the span of the learned basis.
+In this work, we bridge representation- and behavior-based approaches through the Laplacian Keyboard (LK), a framework that exploits the coupling between graph Laplacian eigenvectors and option discovery.
+While prior work has established that these eigenvectors induce task-agnostic behaviors \citep{machado2017laplacian, machado2023temporal}, we show how they also form a principled basis for reward approximation.
+LK combines eigenvectors learned from an offline, reward-free dataset with Universal Successor Feature Approximators \citep[USFA;][]{borsauniversal}, guaranteeing optimal policies for any task whose reward lies within the span of the learned Laplacian eigenvectors. \looseness=-1

 Many downstream tasks, however, fall outside this regime.
 To address this limitation, LK introduces efficient adaptation via sequential composition (see Figure~\ref{fig:lk_dumb}).
 Rather than relying on a single linear combination of basis elements, LK decomposes complex tasks into simpler subproblems.
 Each USFA-induced policy becomes a reusable option in a library of task-agnostic behaviors, and a meta-policy learns to select and stitch these options efficiently.
 This hierarchical structure enables LK to solve tasks whose reward functions cannot be represented within the basis span.
 By unifying zero-shot optimality within the basis with efficient composition beyond it, LK overcomes key limitations of both representation- and behavior-based methods.